jon-nona/api-gateway-proxy-example/ARTICLE.md

 We're going to proxy the Flickr photos search endpoint with a Lambda integration.

-First, we define a Lambda function (flickrPhotosSearchLambda) in our CDK construct, and pass it as environment variables the Flickr REST API endpoint and our Flickr API Key (Note that if you did want to store the Api Key as a Secure String, you could retrieve this from paramstore in the lambda but that for now we will pass it in this way).
+First, we define a Lambda function (flickrPhotosSearchLambda) in our CDK construct, and pass it as environment variables the Flickr REST API endpoint and our Flickr API Key.

 ```Typescript
 const flickrPhotosSearchLambda = new lambda.Function(